songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_psa.md

 ## Pod Security Admission (PSA)

-Kubernetes **Pod Security Admission (PSA)** is a mechanism designed to enforce security policies on pods based on predefined security profiles (so called **Pod Security Standards (PSS)**).
+Kubernetes **Pod Security Admission (PSA)** is a mechanism designed to enforce security policies on pods based on predefined security profiles (so-called **Pod Security Standards (PSS)**).
 It provides a way to ensure that pods meet certain security standards before they are allowed to run in a Kubernetes cluster.

 PSA works by evaluating pod security based on [three profiles](https://kubernetes.io/docs/concepts/security/pod-security-standards/):